-I am graduating this spring from the University of Miami as a Foote Fellow Honor Student with a Bachelors of Fine Arts in Sculpture and Painting and a minor in Art History.
+I graduated Spring 2021 from the University of Miami as a Foote Fellow Honor Student with a Bachelors of Fine Arts in Sculpture and Painting and a minor in Art History.
 I came into the program determined to pursue a career as a painter, until I was introduced to glass.
 I have not been able to get enough of the fiery dance.
 I cannot understand why anyone wouldn’t want to play with fire as a profession, but that may just be the inner pyromaniac in me.
 When I learned I could use this medium to convey the messages and stories as painting has helped me do, I was hooked.

 I have experimented with paintings on and with glass in efforts to try to combine these two passions.
 There is a sense of solitude and reflection while I paint, urging me to slow down and meditate on the image at hand.
 Whereas with glass, it is more of a communal art form that I do not have as much time to think about, but rather react instinctively.
 The two art forms are significantly different but both give me a voice in the language of art.
 I feel combining the two mediums will allow me to show myself clearer in my work, it will dig into my reactive natural state as well as my steady and calm nature.
 I am very excited to explore further into the development of glass and painting as one entity.